Ryo-N7/Ryo-N7.github.io/_posts/2017-10-22-thrice-part-3.md

 After filtering out the words categorized as positive/negative as we are only comparing between the emotion terms here, and do the same calculations as we did for the previous plot.

-Let's use the colors from Set1 in the RColorBrewer palettes to differentiate our emotion terms in the plot.
+Let's use the colors from **"Set1"** in the `RColorBrewer` palettes to differentiate our emotion terms in the plot.
 We'll use these assigned colors for some line charts later on too!

 ``` r
 cols <- colorRampPalette(brewer.pal(n = 8, name = "Set1"))(8)